Cosmology in Extended Parameter Space with DESI Data Release 2 Baryon Acoustic Oscillations: A 2$\sigma$+ Detection of Nonzero Neutrino Masses with an Update on Dynamical Dark Energy and Lensing Anomaly: Numerical results

-\item $\Omega_m$ and $S_8$: From the 1D posterior distributions in the left panel of Figure~\ref{fig:4}, we find that while the inclusion of WL data has minimal effect on the estimation of $\Omega_m$, the DESY5 dataset favors slightly higher values of $\Omega_m$ compared to Pantheon+.
+From the 1D posterior distributions in the left panel of Figure~\ref{fig:4}, we find that while the inclusion of WL data has minimal effect on the estimation of $\Omega_m$, the DESY5 dataset favors slightly higher values of $\Omega_m$ compared to Pantheon+.
 In contrast, the right panel of Figure~\ref{fig:4} shows that, as expected, adding the WL data shifts the preferred $S_8$ values to lower values.

-\item $A_{\rm lens}$: The right panel of Figure~\ref{fig:5} reveals a strong negative correlation between $S_8$ and $A_{\rm lens}$.
+The right panel of Figure~\ref{fig:5} reveals a strong negative correlation between $S_8$ and $A_{\rm lens}$.
 Examining the left panel, we observe that the inclusion of WL data shifts the $A_{\rm lens}$ values to higher values—a direct consequence of this correlation.
 As shown in Table~\ref{table:2}, with the addition of WL data, the inferred $A_{\rm lens}$ deviates from unity by more than 2$\sigma$.
-This is a significant result because, for the first time in literature, we find proof that the existence of the lensing anomaly might depend on non-CMB datasets as well, like the WL data here.
+This is a significant result regarding the Planck PR4 likelihoods as we find proof that the existence of the lensing anomaly at greater than 2$\sigma$ levels with Planck PR4 likelihoods might depend on non-CMB datasets as well, like the WL data here.
+Previous work with older Planck likelihoods had shown the possible exacerbation of the already present >2$\sigma$ lensing anomaly with weak lensing data \citep{Renzi:2017cbg}.